s251198/A_Life_Easy_Maker/README.md

 # A_Life_Easy_Maker
-It is my MIT MAKERS' PORTFOLIO.
 It is a desktop assistant system.